zp4om627xC7UscjY/agi-manifesto/README.md

 We then define that each node shall be a single LLM instance with its own configuration: more precisely, that of:

-1. **Initial Prompt**: The starting prompt for the LLM.
+1. **Initial prompt**: The starting prompt for the LLM.
-2. **LLM Settings**: The specification, means of accessing, and parameters of the model.
+2. **LLM settings**: The specification, means of accessing, and parameters of the model.
-3. **Virtual Terminal Emulator (TE)**: A terminal emulator that takes the input of the LLM.
+3. **Virtual terminal emulator (TE)**: A terminal emulator that takes the input of the LLM.
-4. **TE Settings**: Installed Linux packages, hardware access, online credentials, etc.
+4. **TE settings**: Installed Linux packages, hardware access, online credentials, etc.

 Now, the individual agent has an internal process of: